snap4ward/nagiosplugin/doc/tutorial/check_load.rst

 Check setup
 -----------

-The last step in this tutorial is to put the pieces together:
+The last step in this tutorial is to put the pieces together.
+The full :func:`main` functions looks now as follows:

 .. literalinclude:: /../src/nagiosplugin/examples/check_load.py
    :start-after: # runtime environment and data evaluation

-In the :py:func:`main` function we parse the command line parameters using the standard :class:`argparse.ArgumentParser` class.
+We parse command line parameters using the standard :class:`argparse.ArgumentParser` class.
 Watch the :class:`~nagiosplugin.check.Check` object creation: its constructor can be fed with a variable number of :class:`~nagiosplugin.resource.Resource`, :class:`~nagiosplugin.context.Context`, and